Skip to content

-Now is the time to not only make sure we were increasing our unrestricted grant dollars to our Black, Afro-descendent, Indigenous, Latine/x grantees, but that we were doing it on a time horizon that supports the deep relationship building needed by rural grassroots organizations.
-That means not approaching grantmaking as an innovative experiment, but instead as a long term commitment to what emerges when you take care of the people we serve and believe in their vision, strategies, and journeys in the work.
-IRSG has been committed to this work alongside you for years.
+Since its launch in June 2024 through March 2026, IRSG has partnered with 18 funders to mobilize nearly $1M in aligned, pooled funding for this critical ecosystem of power builders on a time horizon that supports the deep relationship building needed by rural grassroots organizations.
+That means not approaching grantmaking as an innovative experiment, but instead as a long-term commitment to what emerges when you take care of the people we serve and believe in their vision, strategies, and journeys in the work.

 Why The New York Rural Organizing Portfolio?